Ozon Holdings PLC (OZON) and the Battle of Fundamentals vs. Technicals

 Citigroup gave a rating of “Neutral” to OZON, setting the target price at $48 in the report published on December 21st of the previous year.

-After a stumble in the market that brought OZON to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.17% of loss for the given period.
+After a stumble in the market that brought OZON to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.08% of gains for the given period.